-&lt;sup>80 Goldstein, Melvyn, The Snow Lion and the Dragon (University of California Press, 1997), 81.
+&lt;sup>80 Goldstein, The Snow Lion and the Dragon, 80.

-photos of the demonstrations which were later disseminated in international media.
+media.
 These incidents bolstered the Dalai Lama's standing as Tibet's true representative, dealing a devastating blow to Beijing's image.

 China's harsh suppression of dissent did not stem the tide of protests.
 The theme of these protests was decidedly political rather than religious - they overwhelmingly called for Tibetan independence.
 From September to December 1987, Lhasa witnessed eight protest incidents.
 In 1988, there were more than 17 demonstrations, of which 14 were pro-independence.
 The largest one, with around 2,000 people, took place on March 5, ending in riots and five deaths.
-In 1989, the year the Dalai Lama was awarded the Nobel Peace Prize, there were 34 protest incidents, out of which 18 were proindependence.
+In 1989, the year the Dalai Lama was awarded the Nobel Peace Prize, there were 34 protest incidents, of which 18 were pro-independence.
 The year ended in the implementation of martial law, but the demonstrations continued.
-In 1990, 12 out of 18 major gatherings were proindependence; in 1991, 26 out of 30 incidents called for independence; in 1992, 20 out of 22 demanded independence; and in 1993, there were 49 protest incidents, 31 of which were pro-independence.81
+In 1990, 12 of 18 major gatherings were pro-independence; in 1991, 26 of 30 incidents called for independence; in 1992, 20 of 22 demanded independence; and in 1993, there were 49 protest incidents, 31 of which were pro-independence.